Board of Directors

 The Corporate Governance and Nominating Committee is composed solely of independent directors in accordance with the rules of the New York Stock Exchange.
 The committee's primary purpose is to discharge the board of directors' responsibilities related to the development and implementation of a set of Corporate Governance Principles, the identification of individuals qualified to become members of the board of directors, and the review of the qualifications and make-up of the board membership.
 The Corporate Governance and Nominating Committee Charter is set forth below.

-The Sustainability Committee assists the Board in matters related to the health, environment, safety and security of personnel and physical assets, and oversees our Perspectives on Climate-Related Scenarios report and our annual Citizenship Report.
+The Sustainability Committee assists the Board in matters related to the health, environment, safety and security of personnel and physical assets, and oversees our Perspectives on Climate-Related Scenarios report and our annual Sustainability Report.

 Communications from Interested Parties

 Interested parties, including security holders, may send communications to the board through the secretary of the company.

 You may communicate with the chairs of our Audit, Compensation and Organization Development, and Corporate Governance and Nominating Committees by sending an email to the following:

 You may communicate with our independent directors, individually or as a group, by sending an email to:

 The secretary will forward to the directors all communications that, in his or her judgment, are appropriate for consideration by the directors.
 Examples of communications that would not be considered appropriate for consideration by the directors include commercial solicitations and matters not relevant to the affairs of the company.

 Our values are of utmost importance at MPC and that commitment starts from the top down.
 Our leadership team is committed to making sure those values permeate throughout our organization and everything we do.
 Meet the people responsible for leading MPC forward.

 MPC is dedicated to creating value for shareholders, but we believe that how we conduct business is just as important as what we do.
 As such, we keep our core values at the forefront of what we do.
 Explore our core values and find out what we're all about.